aws-samples/aws-devops-pipeline-accelerator/README.md

 * Workflow templates for Infrastructure based applications for Amazon CodeCatalyst, Github Actions and Jenkins
 * Java based application pipeline templates that deploys to container ecosystem like ECS and EKS
 * Frontend UI based application pipeline templates for deployment to AWS environments
 * Enable Multi-Account and Cross-Region provsioning and deployment
+* CodeBuild artifact KMS encryption using CMK.

 ## Access Management
 There are multiple aspects of accesses while working or using DPA templates: